ruisdael-observatory/disdroDL/README.md

 ## Outputs
 **Light vs full netCDFs**
 * The software can output a light or full NetCDF.
 This can be done by selecting `--version light` or `--version full`.
 Which variables will be written to the light/full NetCDF depends on their include_in_nc filed in the [configuration files](configs_netcdf).
-The field can be assigned values: 'allways', 'only_full' or 'never'.
-Variables assigned 'allways' will be included in both light and full NetCDFs.
+The field can be assigned values: 'always', 'only_full' or 'never'.
+Variables assigned 'always' will be included in both light and full NetCDFs.
 Variables assigned 'only_full' will be included only in full netCDFs.
 Variables assigned 'never' will not be included in either.
 * If a NetCDF version is not chosen the software outputs the default which is a full NetCDF.

 **netCDF output**